davidgomesdev/RustyController/README.md

 ## Plugins

-The plugins in this [repo](https://github.com/LegendL3n/RustyController-plugins) give this project a utility. (yes, there is one, I promise! 😅)
+The plugins in this [repo](https://github.com/LegendL3n/RustyController-plugins) give this project a use. (yes, there is one, I promise! 😅)

 Those plugins are scripts that use the GraphQL API.